Neva: Notable incidents

-On 21 August 1963, a Soviet twinjet Tu-124 airliner performed an emergency water landing on Neva near the Finland Railway Bridge.
+On 21 August 1963, a Soviet twinjet Tu-124 airliner performed an emergency water landing on the Neva near the Finland Railway Bridge.
 The plane took off from Tallinn-Ülemiste Airport (TLL) at 08:55 on 21 August 1963 with 45 passengers and seven crew on board and was scheduled to land at Moscow-Vnukovo (VKO).
 After liftoff, the crew noticed that the nose gear undercarriage did not retract, and the ground control diverted the flight to Leningrad (LED) because of fog at Tallinn.
 While circling above St. Petersburg at the altitude of 1650 ft, under unclear circumstances (lack of fuel was one of the factors), both engines stalled.
 The crew performed an emergency landing on the Neva River, barely missing some of its bridges and an 1898-built steam tugboat.
-The tugboat rushed to the plane and towed it to the shore. many casualties were sustained at any stage.
+The tugboat rushed to the plane and towed it to the shore.
 The plane's pilot was at first fired from his job but was later reinstated and awarded the Order of the Red Star.